When extreme stress manifests as a breaking point, like suicide, agricultural communities face unimaginable tragedy and loss. Stress, depression,

 - Suicide Prevention Coalition of Iowa County (also serves Crawford, Grant, Lafayette, Richland, Sauk and Vernon counties)

 - County Crisis Lines (Prevent Suicide Wisconsin)

 - Harvest of Hope Fund (Madison Christian Community)

 - Wisconsin Farm Center (WI Dept of Agriculture, Trade, and Consumer Protection)

 UMASH Partner Projects

-To build upon the ideas generated in this forum UMASH invited partnership proposals that would address forum themes and build partnerships in the region to respond to the needs.
+To build upon the ideas generated in the Building Resilient Agricultural Communities forum, UMASH invited partnership proposals that would address forum themes and build partnerships in the region to respond to the needs.
 Sixteen proposals were received and three were selected to partner with UMASH.